Skip to main content

 constitutional change

-Capital Rights Lab is a nonprofit civil rights organization working to expand democratic rights for DC residents.
-We are experimenting with new legal theories, litigation models, and policy reforms to identify what most effectively expands access to representation and equal citizenship.
-Our work is building the legal case for expanded rights today, not waiting for Congress to act.
+Capital Rights Lab is a nonprofit civil rights organization dedicated to expanding democratic rights for DC residents.
+We advance new legal theories, litigation models, and policy reforms to identify how to most effectively expand access to representation and equal citizenship.
+Our work is building the legal case for expanded rights for DC citizens today, not waiting for Congress to act.

 David Seidman